-John Casada, a psychiatrist who specializes in treating patients with anger issues, says that people with the classic "Type A" or competitive personality are more likely to rage.
-"These types -- the driven types who always have to have everything their way -- are the kinds of people who have a harder time tolerating the frustrations of driving," says Casada who is also an assistant professor of psychiatry at the University of Texas Health Science Center at San Antonio.
+John Casada, a psychiatrist in Abilene, Texas, who specializes in treating patients with anger issues, says that people with the classic "Type A" or competitive personality are more likely to rage.
+"These types -- the driven types who always have to have everything their way -- are the kinds of people who have a harder time tolerating the frustrations of driving," says Casada, who is also an associate professor at Abilene Christian University.

 Unlike normal drivers, who get stressed in traffic but don't flip out, road ragers tend to take another driver's poor road manners or bad driving maneuvers as a personal slight.
 "They're certain, for example, any time anyone cuts them off, that that person did it just to make them late," says Casada.
 "They don't consider that maybe that person is having some sort of emergency, or that what they did was a mistake."